Iepoev/Thesis/paper/source/11_ch3_data_gathering.md

 The following meta-data is noted (fig \ref{fitness_subvariables}):

- - the resting heart rate of the subject
+ - The resting heart rate of the subject.
- - the maximum heart rate of the subject during the 50W 50 rpm stage
+ - The maximum heart rate of the subject during the 50W 50 rpm stage.
- - the maximum heart rate of the subject during the 100W 50 rpm stage
+ - The maximum heart rate of the subject during the 100W 50 rpm stage.
- - the maximum heart rate of the subject
+ - The maximum heart rate of the subject.
- - the energy spent during the three "constant heart rate" stages
+ - The energy spent during the three "constant heart rate" stages.
- - the Baecke questionnaire scores of the subject
+ - The Baecke questionnaire scores of the subject.

 out of these variables, a fitness score is calculated from the sum of 3 values: